CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 {{% /notice %}}

-The *PGO_OPERATOR_NAMESPACE* environment variable is a comma separated list of namespace values that the Operator itself will be deployed into.
+The *PGO_OPERATOR_NAMESPACE* environment variable is the name of the namespace that the Operator will be installed into.
 For the installation example, this value is set as follows:

     export PGO_OPERATOR_NAMESPACE=pgo